dimanikulin/fva/FVADocMD/HowToPublish.md

 # Headline
 How to publisk your content?
 GPT
-not more than 120 charactres
+to ckeck list not more than 120 charactres

 # Article desription
 TBD